cloudbear/modmessager/README.md

 ### Setting it for your channel

-To set the messager to watch your channel, find the following code in the top of the main javascript block:
+To set the messager to watch your channel, find the following code in the top of the main javascript block in `modmessager.htm`:

 ```javascript
     // Define configuration options